icpc-ufrn/competitive_programming/ideas/graphs.md

 Cycle detection is easier to code and update (if needed).
 Such is suitable if we are able to walk `~O(n)` (cost of detecting a cycle) for each query.

 ### Number of spanning trees of a graph in `O(N^3)`
-Kirchhoff theorem states that the number of spanning trees of a graph is equal to the determinant of any submatrix of the laplacian matrix of such graph.
+Kirchhoff theorem states that the number of spanning trees of a graph (allows multiple edges) is equal to the determinant of any submatrix of the laplacian matrix of such graph.
 Laplacian matrix, `Lij`:
 - `deg(v)` if `i=j`
 - edges between `i` and `j` `* -1`